dillonpan/riot-tft-api/README.md

 ```python
 trait_dict = {}
 ```
 For the below snippet of code, we are going through the dictionaries and lists of each of the 20 matches.
-For each match, we're jumping in to the list of ParticipantDto's under "participants" in InfoDto.
+For each match, we're jumping into the list of ParticipantDto's under "participants" in InfoDto.
 From there, we're going to loop through that list until we find the ParticipantDto with our unique PUUID:
 ```Python
 # For each match in our match dict
 for match in match_dict: